matthewzhouquant/learnit/readme.txt

-git is a distributed version conrol system git is free software
+Git is a distributed version control system.
+Git is free software distributed under the GPL.